Quantum-Assisted Clustering Algorithms for NISQ-Era Devices: QUAC

 To combat these problems, a ``smarter'' seeding algorithm has been developed \cite{Arthur_2007}.
 Known as $k$++, this seeding algorithm is based on the idea that cluster centers should be spaced far apart.
 First, a point is chosen at random to be the first seed.
 Next, the distance between the first seed and every other point is calculated.
 Using the normalized distances as a probability distribution, the next point is chosen.
 This process is repeated until all $k$ seeds are chosen.
 The rest of the $k$-means algorithm remains unchanged.
-While there is a higher computation cost up-front, it has been shown that this initialization reduces the number of iterations required and is an overall reduction in computation.
+While there is a higher computation cost up-front, it has been shown that this initialization reduces the number of iterations required and is an overall reduction in computation \cite{Arthur_2007}.
 Empirically, the solutions tend to have better inertia as well.
-Even with these improvements, $k$++ will still produce poor results if the clusters are not spherical Gaussians with similar variation and density.
-As we will see, the solution that minimizes the inertia is not always the ``correct'' solution, and so a more in-depth analysis is needed.
+Even with these improvements, $k$++ still produces poor results if the clusters are not spherical Gaussians with similar variation and density.
+As we will see, the solution that minimizes the inertia is not always the ``correct'' solution.
 We will show how to use our QCI subroutine to generate seeds for the $k$-means algorithm and show that our seeds give a performance on par with $k$++ for well-behaved data and a demonstrable performance improvement for a certain class of data.

-We note that an adiabatic initialization algorithm for $k$-means was developed previously in Ref. \cite{LloydEtAl_2013}; however the amplitudes of the ground state in that algorithm reproduce the probability amplitudes in the $k$++ algorithm, and consequently its ability to accurately cluster will be equivalent to that of $k$++.
-Our ``$q$-means'' algorithm, on the other hand, will use QCI as a seed initialization for $k$-means.
-Since QCI requires graph data, we must first convert the vector data typically used in $k$-means into something usable.
-There are a number of standard techniques for transforming vector data into graph data.
-These include, but are not limited to, $\epsilon$-balls, $k$-nearest-neighbors, kernel functions, and similarity measures.
-Countless papers have been written on the best techniques for converting vector data to graph data, and choosing the correct method is often as much an art as it is a science.
-The method of choosing the appropriate technique lies far outside the scope of this paper, and we refer the reader to, e.g., Ref. \cite{DaitchEtAl_2009} and references therein for a more detailed introduction to this area.
+We note that an adiabatic initialization algorithm for $k$-means was developed previously in Ref. \cite{LloydEtAl_2013}; however, the amplitudes of the ground state in that algorithm reproduce the probability amplitudes in the $k$++ algorithm, and consequently its ability to accurately cluster is equivalent to that of $k$++.
+Our ``$q$-means'' algorithm, on the other hand, uses QCI as a seed initialization for $k$-means.